 - Get moving – for every mile that you cycle, walk or run, 25c will be donated to (RED).
 The funds come from the Charity Miles sponsorship pool, not out of your pocket

 - At the end of your workout you can share what you’ve achieved on social media

 - Together, if many people join my Breaking the Cycle Team, we will raise a tidy sum for The Global Fund and directly benefit HIV/AIDS initiatives in Africa.

 I am now focused on raising the sponsorship support to make BTC South Pole a reality.
-We’re eighty percent of the way there thanks to Hellgeth, Dimension Data, Noel O’Brien, Sara and Christopher Reston, Simone Yeo, Australian Geographic, World Expeditions, Aldersley Capital, Christini Technologies, Mont Australia, Overland Journal, Velocio, Ibis Cycles, VEE Tire Company, The Heat Company, HED Cycling, ENVE, 45NRTH, Revelate Designs, Hillebrand Tentmakers, Julbo Eyewear, Wilderness Wear, Ride Mechanic, Winning Spirit, HiQCell and Sportsmed Biologic and several private sponsors who are my major contributors to date.
+We’re seventy percent of the way there thanks to: Overland Journal, Dimension Data, Noel O’Brien, Sara and Christopher Reston, Simone Yeo, Australian Geographic, World Expeditions, Aldersley Capital, Christini Technologies, Mont Australia, Velocio, Ibis Cycles, VEE Tire Company, OORR, The Heat Company, HED Cycling, ENVE, 45NRTH, Revelate Designs, Hillebrand Tentmakers, Julbo Eyewear, Wilderness Wear, Snowgum, Ride Mechanic, Winning Spirit, HiQCell and Sportsmed Biologic and several private sponsors who are my major contributors to date.